Need emergency assistance?

 Additional training opportunities

-Students and student leaders can also participate in workshops and online modules that focus on respectful relationships, boundaries, safety and inclusion.
+Students and student leaders can also participate in face-to-face workshops and online learning that focus on respectful relationships, conflict management, being an ethical bystander, boundaries, safety and inclusion.
 These include:

-• Respectful relationships workshops: Learn more about consent, concerning behaviours, inclusive communication, responding to disclosures, and navigating tricky situations.
+• Respectful relationships workshops: Learn more about consent, concerning behaviours, inclusive communication, conflict management, fostering a culture of respect, responding to disclosures, and navigating tricky situations.

-• Active bystander workshops: Learn how to safely step in when you witness harmful or inappropriate behaviour and support others.
+• Active and ethical bystander workshops: Learn how to safely step in when you witness harmful or inappropriate behaviour and support others.

 • Bite-size e-learns on Canvas: Access short, focused e-learning modules on a variety of concerning behaviours and how to respond.
 Available via the Safer Community Canvas shell (student login required).